l3erkt/AnimeINFO/docs/README.md

 ### Installing The Application

 #### Cloning The Repository
-To install this application, you will have to fetch the files through by cloning into the repository.
+To install this application, you will have to fetch the files by cloning into the repository.

-1. Make sure you have a github account (optional)
+1. Make sure you have a GitHub account (optional)
 2. Make sure you have Git or install it [Git Install](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)
 3. Run the following command to clone the repo
 `git clone <https://github.com/l3erkt/AnimeINFO.git>`